The design idea combines

 Video link anti-skating final

-Two dimensional and friction-less.
+…is two dimensional and friction-less.

 There are two independently adjustable magnets that apply the anti- skating force to the tonearm.
 The tonearm itself carries a third small magnet that is pulled outwards (outer grooves), and later pushed outwards (inner grooves).
 All at the bearing level!